mdn/project-template/CONTRIBUTOR_ROLES.md

 #### Requirements

-To be an organization member, you must meet one or more of the following requirements on a monthly basis:
+To be an organization member, you must meet one or more of the following requirements:

 - Opened two or more pull requests that have been merged to resolve two or more issues.
 - Contributed for at least two months.